ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

 Ensure to plan for and implement the following solutions for monitoring your instance and instance components:

 * A logging server that includes log forwarding or collection for all instance components and adequate log retention.
-The [vRealize Operations and Log Insight](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you with log management and visibility.
+The [VMware Aria Operations and VMware Aria Operations for Logs](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you with log management and visibility.
 * An alert infrastructure, including configuration of the SMTP server and short message service (SMS) gateway, as needed.
 * Proactive monitoring of hosts, drives, management software, and network, including vSAN monitoring if applicable.
-The [VMware vRealize Operations on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you operate and monitor the performance, health, and capacity of your VMware environment.
+The [VMware Aria Operations on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you operate and monitor the performance, health, and capacity of your VMware environment.
 * Monitoring your backup infrastructure and backup jobs.
 * vSphere Distributed Switch Health Check is enabled by default.
 It can generate a significant number of MAC addresses for testing team policy, MTU size, and VLAN configuration, which results in extra network traffic.
 Disable this health check and re-enable only as needed for network troubleshooting.
 For more information, see [vSphere Distributed Switch Health Check](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.networking.doc/GUID-4A6C1E1C-8577-4AE6-8459-EEB942779A82.html){: external}.